Massive Chalice: Gameplay

-As the player's character is bound to the chalice and is unable to leave the palace, (s)he must send other heroes to fight the Cadence.
-Though these heroes are also attuned to the chalice, allowing them to survive contact with the Cadence, they are not immortal, and so a crucial part of Strategy mode is establishing bloodlines to breed future generations of heroes to ensure success over three centuries.
-The player can retire a hero to become regent of a noble house, and arranging a marriage to a hero from another house.
-New heroes inherit some genetic traits from their parents, as well as personality.
-A house may be established by any combination of male and female heroes, and while same-sex couples cannot have children on their own, the chalice can find babies elsewhere in the kingdom who are attuned to it to be adopted by a noble house.
+As the player's character is unable to leave the palace, they must send heroes to fight the Cadence.
+Though these heroes are attuned to the Chalice, allowing them to survive contact with the Cadence, they are not immortal, and so a crucial part of Strategy mode is establishing bloodlines to breed future generations of heroes.
+The player can retire a hero to become regent of a noble house, and arrange a marriage to a hero from another house.
+Newborn heroes inherit some genetic traits from their parents, as well as personality.
+While same-sex couples cannot have children on their own, the Chalice can find babies in the kingdom who are attuned to it to be adopted by a noble house.
 Such children have their own genes but may still inherit personality traits from their adoptive parents or during training.

-Heroes initially belong to one of three classes: Caberjacks, melee warriors who wield battering-ram like "cabers"; Hunters, who use giant crossbows to attack from a distance; and Alchemists, who use bladed Throwers to hurl flasks of explosives or attack close up.
-Children of a noble house learn their regent parent's class, but if the regent's partner is from another class, they train in one of two variant "hybrid" classes.
+Heroes initially belong to one of three classes: Caberjacks, who wield battering-ram-like "cabers"; Hunters, who use giant crossbows to attack from a distance; and Alchemists, who use weapons resembling bladed lacrosse sticks to throw explosives or attack up close.
+Children inherit their parents' class; if the parents are different classes, one of six hybrid classes results (depending on which class is the regent parent).
 As heroes age, their statistics change; for example young heroes are faster but not as strong or smart as others, while very old heroes may be slower and weaker but much wiser.
-Heroes may also develop new personality traits depending on their experiences in battle.
-If a distinguished hero dies on the battlefield, her/his personal weapon may become a Relic, a magical artefact that is then passed down to younger members of his/her house.
+Heroes may also develop new personality traits from their experiences.
+If a distinguished hero dies on the battlefield, their personal weapon may become a Relic, a magical artifact that is passed down to younger members of their house.

+Plot

+The player takes the role of an immortal ruler defending their country from invasion by a monstrous army known as the Cadence, whose touch is deadly to most humans and who leave magical corruption in their wake.
+They are aided by the titular Massive Chalice, a magical artifact whose two personalities advise the player.
+The Chalice can "cleanse the Cadence from this world", but needs 300 years to build up magical energy first.

+The ruler holds out for 300 years, then fights off a huge enemy assault on the Chalice.
+After winning this battle, the Chalice admits that it cannot destroy the Cadence, only temporarily banish it, and that the process of doing so will both shatter the Chalice and kill the ruler.
+The Chalice assures the ruler that they've bought humanity more time, and hopes that it will be reforged before the next war.
+It's implied that the ruler has repeatedly gone through this, each time being resurrected with amnesia to fight the Cadence again.